This explainer was last updated on May 19, 2026.

 Voter list maintenance refers to the process of adding, removing, and updating voter registration information to maintain an accurate voter roll.
-States’ lists are constantly changing as new voters are added and existing voters become ineligible for reasons including death and moving.
-Keeping lists up-to-date and accurate is essential for protecting against potential fraud, minimizing voting wait times, and reducing the number of provisional ballots cast (which simplifies post-election procedures).
+States’ lists are constantly changing as new voters are added and existing voters become ineligible for reasons such as death or moving out of state.
+Keeping lists up to date and accurate is essential for protecting against potential fraud, minimizing voting wait times, and reducing the number of provisional ballots cast (which simplifies post-election procedures).
 List maintenance also helps election officials save money and maximize resources for Election Day by, for example, not sending mailings to people no longer registered at an old address.
+In recent years, more national attention has been paid to list maintenance, as accusations of partisan motivations circulate and debates over who should have access to voter data collected by states have intensified.

 How Do States Maintain Voter Lists?